WGLab/CancerVar/README.md

 The input file type, it can be  AVinput(Annovar''sformat),VCF

 - --cancer_type=CANCER
-The cancer type, please check the help for the details of cancer type
+The cancer type, please check the help for the details of cancer type: Adrenal_Gland Bile_Duct Bladder Blood Bone Bone_Marrow Brain Breast Cancer_all Cervix
+Colorectal Esophagus Eye Head_and_Neck Inflammatory Intrahepatic Kidney Liver Lung Lymph_Nodes Nervous_System Other Ovary Pancreas Pleura Prostate
+ Skin Soft_Tissue Stomach Testis Thymus Thyroid Uterus,if you are using avinput file, you can can specify the cancer type in the 6th column

 - -o OUTPUTFILE, --output=OUTPUTFILE
 prefix the output file (default:output)